micmejia/bible-dump/AMPC/Galatians/Gal 4.md

-It is always a fine thing [of course] to be zealously sought after [as you are, provided that it is] for a good purpose _and_ done [^g]by reason of purity of heart and life, and not just when I am present with you!
+It is always a fine thing [of course] to be zealously sought after [as you are, provided that it is] for a good purpose _and_ done by reason of purity of heart and life, and not just when I am present with you!